MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/outline-samples.md

 This scene illustrates the outline feature and its variation possibilities.
 Outlines are a quick and appealing feature to highlight objects in a scene.
-Besides colour and thickness we can further define the highlighting by adding animations and grading effects.
+Besides colour and thickness we can further define the highlighting by adding animations and gradient effects.

 ![MeshOutlineSampleScene](images/SampleScenes/OutlinesScene_01.gif)

 To achieve the outline effect, add the MeshOutline or the MeshOutlineHierarchy script to the 3D object in the Inspector, set up the Outline Width and apply an outline material.
 For guides on how to set up an outline material, please visit the [MeshOutline Material Setup](https://github.com/Species521/mixed-reality-pr_mawettig/blob/main/mrtk-unity/mrtk3-graphicstools/features/mesh-outlines.md#material-setup)